-‘Boy Meets World’ Star Maitlan Ward Bursts Out Of Unzipped Racer Girl Jumpsuit At Comic-Con
+‘Boy Meets World’ Star Maitland Ward Bursts Out Of Unzipped Racer Girl Jumpsuit At Comic-Con

 “I hope my past and stuff can add any legitimacy to a great project, to get attention or to get people to actually watch and say, ‘Oh yeah, it is really good,'” Maitland added.

-Maitland’s social media definitely seems to reflect her current career path, with super-sexy images and captions regularly landing on her account.
-Fans wishing to see more of Maitland should follow her Instagram.
+Maitland’s social media definitely seems to reflect her current career path, with super-sexy images and captions regularly posted on her account.